Siege of Saigon: Capture of Saigon, 17 February 1859

-On the evening of 15 February the naval division (which had been joined in the river by the despatch vessel Prégent) arrived in view of the two forts built by Gia Long's French engineers, which defended Saigon from the south.
+On the evening of 15 February, the naval division (which had been joined in the river by the despatch vessel Prégent) arrived in view of the two forts built by Gia Long's French engineers, which defended Saigon from the south.
 During the night two armed launches were sent forward to destroy a barrage made of boats lashed together and filled with explosives.
 At dawn on 16 February Phlégéton, Primauguet, Alarme and Avalanche anchored 800 metres from the forts.
 The channel was so narrow that Admiral Charner, on Phlégétons bridge, was able to shout his orders to the captains of the other vessels.
 Prégent, Dragonne and Elcano were a little further back.

 The allied flotilla opened fire on the Vietnamese forts and soon found the range.
 Marine infantry snipers, firing from the mastheads of the French and Spanish ships, picked off the Vietnamese gunners.
-The Vietnamese responded vigorously, but their aim was uncertain, and the French and Spanish soon beat down their fire.
+The Vietnamese responded vigorously, but their aim was uncertain, and the French and Spaniards soon beat down their fire.
 The landing companies were sent ashore to assault the forts, and by 8 a.m. both forts were in Spanish hands.

 Later the same day capitaine de frégate Bernard Jauréguiberry, the future French admiral and navy minister, scouted the Citadel of Saigon aboard Avalanche.
 On the morning of 17 February the French and Spanish went ashore and assaulted the citadel.
 Sergeant des Pallières of the marine infantry was the first to enter the citadel, and once the allies were inside the Vietnamese garrison retreated.
 A force of around 1,000 Vietnamese soldiers attempted to counterattack.
 Admiral Charner, who was personally directing the action, threw back their attack with Colonel Lanzarote's Filipino troops.
 At 10 a.m. the French and Spanish flags flew above the citadel.